petermekhaeil/petermekhaeil.com/src/content/blog/ai-native-documentation.md

 [Cursor](https://cursor.com/docs) and [Vercel](https://vercel.com/docs) do this with a "Copy page" link in the sidebar.

+## Markdown URL Support

+Append `.md` to a documentation URL to get the page rendered as markdown. [nuqs](https://nuqs.47ng.com/docs) does this and includes a "Copy Markdown URL" button along with "Open in..." options to open the markdown URL directly in ChatGPT or Claude.

 ## llms.txt

 Put a [llms.txt](https://llmstxt.org/) in the root.
 Some sites include links to key docs, others include the full content in markdown format.